Intelligence

 After you’ve typed your search and clicked on enter

-, two tabs appear under the search bar: one for objects and one for observables.
+, two or three tabs appear under the search bar: one for objects, one for observables and one for unknown observables.

 Each tab has a counter that informs users about the number of items in the database for each category.